Designing Heaven's Will: The job assignment in the Chinese imperial civil service: Assignment procedures: A theoretical framework

-An \textbf{assignment plan} is a pair $\left\langle \succ^W,\left(\succ_w^J\right)_{w\in W}\right\rangle$, where $\succ^W$ is a strict total order over the set of workers, and each element of $\left(\succ_w^J\right)_{w\in W}$ is a strict total order over the set of jobs.
-Assignment plans are a key concept that unifies all of the five procedures that we evaluate into a common framework.
-Depending on the specific application, they can represent a design decision or a realization of chance when drawing lots.
+Formally, an \textbf{assignment plan} is a pair $\left\langle \succ^W,\left(\succ_w^J\right)_{w\in W}\right\rangle$, where $\succ^W$ is a strict total order over the set of workers, and each element of $\left(\succ_w^J\right)_{w\in W}$ is a strict total order over the set of jobs.
 The first element of the assignment plan, the order $\succ^W$, tells for each pair of workers $w$,$w'$, who will be considered for a matching first.
 In the \Song, First, and Second \Ming procedures, for instance, an assignment plan in which $w\succ^W w'$ represents the situation in which worker $w$ obtained a higher exam grade than $w'$, and therefore if both obtained the same title (for example, advanced scholar), both procedures will match $w$ to a job (if any) before $w'$.\footnote{Note, however, that $w\succ^W w'$ does not say that $w'$ will be matched immediately after $w$, but that $w'$ will not be considered for a match before $w$.} In the \Qing procedures, $\succ^W$ indicates the order in which workers in the same tube are drawn.
-So if, for example, a tube contains workers $w,w',w''$, then$w\succ^W w'\succ^W w''$ represents the realization of chance in which these workers are drawn from that tube in that order.
+So if, for example, a tube contains workers $w,w',w''$, then $w\succ^W w'\succ^W w''$ represents the realization of chance in which these workers are drawn from that tube in that order.
 All possible orderings in which workers can be drawn from that tube are represented by all the permutations of $\succ^W$.
 Importantly, a uniform distribution over all of these permutations represents the distribution in which these orders take place in the real-life procedure.